big-unibo/llm4dfm-develop/README.md

 ### Automatic run

+First of all, execution privileges must be granted by means of `chmod 700 ./resources/automatic-run.sh`.

-After activating venv from `llm4dfm` root directory via `source .venv/bin/activate`, a task triggered by `poetry poe automatic_run` run the pipeline with the following configurations:
+After activating [venv](#Venv), a task triggered by `poetry poe automatic_run` run the pipeline with the following configurations:
 - `number_of_runs -- set number of runs, 1 by default`
 - `file_version -- set file version [sql, original, demand], sql by default`